autumoswitzerland/autumo-beetroot/README.md

 beetRoot can be run in two modes:

-1. As a stand-alone server consists of:
+1. As a stand-alone server that consists of:

 	- An administration interface for server commands and for executing distributed dispatcher modules.